 Named for a well-known and beloved herb expert, this variety is sometimes misspelled ‘Madeline’ or called ‘Hill’s Hardy.’

-‘Madalene Hill’ grows 36-40 inches tall, with an irregular, upright habit.
+‘Madalene Hill’ grows 36 to 40 inches tall, with an irregular, upright habit.

 It is hardy to 0°F. Bees love its nectar-rich, light blue springtime flowers.
 Its fragrant needles are dark green.

-Find a live ‘Hill’s Hardy’ rosemary plant in a four-inch pot at Hirt’s Gardens via Amazon.
+Find live ‘Hill’s Hardy’ rosemary plants in starter pots at IB Prosperity via Amazon.